Student Learning Outcomes

 SLO 9 - Apply life skills to succeed in college and beyond.

-In a survey of UMD undergraduates in 2009, 990 student respondents indicated the number one reason they did not assist someone suffering from alcohol overdose by calling for medical help was that they did not recognize the situation as a medical emergency.
-The second reason listed was that they did not want to get a fellow student in trouble.
-Based on these findings HS has developed continuous prevention programming aimed at increasing student understanding of the severity of alcohol poisoning, and the steps to take in the event of its occurrence.
-The programming alcohol peer educators are providing addresses the responsibility and expectation of students by the university to assist in these situations and gives them practical and factual information to make decisions by.
+The programming peer health educators are providing addresses the responsibility and expectation of students by the university to assist in an alcohol related medical emergency.
 Students are educated on the signs of alcohol overdose and of the state law, Medical Amnesty which provides immunity for underage consumption of alcohol for the intoxicated individual, the student who makes the call for medical assistance, and one other individual on the scene.

 Student understanding of alcohol overdose will be evaluated at the conclusion of classroom presentations.

 One of the questions students will be asked is “identify two signs of alcohol overdose”.
-Responses will be tabulated at the conclusion of fall semester and these data will be shared with peer educators, HS staff, and the Chemical Health Advisory Committee annually in January.
+Responses will be tabulated at the conclusion of fall semester and these data will be shared with peer educators, HS staff, and the Alcohol and Drug Advisory Committee annually.